openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 **Deploy the function**

-Test the function locally with `faass-cli local-run` and the `console` exporter.
+Test the function locally with `faas-cli local-run` and the `console` exporter.
 This should output the exporter outputs to stdout/console, a good way to quickly check the instrumentation configuration.

 ```sh
 EXPORTER="console" faas-cli local-run echo
 ```

-Invoke the function to function to verify traces get exported to the console:
+Invoke the function to verify traces get exported to the console:

 ```sh
 curl -i http://127.0.0.1:8080 -d "Hello OTEL"